shaunbongani/aws-bootcamp-cruddur-2023/journal/week0.md

 Proceeding to install the account

 # Install AWS CLI

- -We install our AWS CLI when the Gitpod environment launches
+ * We install our AWS CLI when the Gitpod environment launches

- -We are going to set AWS CLI to use partial aoutoprompt mode to make it easier to debug CLI commands.
+ * We are going to set AWS CLI to use partial aoutoprompt mode to make it easier to debug CLI commands.

- -The bash commands we are using are the same as the [AWS CLI install instruction]https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+ * The bash commands we are using are the same as the [AWS CLI install instruction]https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 ## Update our .gitpod.yml to include the following task.